gcs278/gateway-api/geps/gep-1619/index.md

 obstruct the existing use of cookies while enabling session persistence.
 Enabling particular low-level API configurations, like allowing customization of the cookie name, could prevent certain implementations from conforming to the spec.
 In other words, opting for a higher-level API provides better interoperability among our implementations.

+Furthermore, this API spec doesn't allow for specifying particular forms or types of session persistence, such as cookie-based or header-based session persistence.
+It intentionally is generic to provide flexibility for implementations to use the mechanism that best fits their requirements.

 ### Target Persona